-To celebrate her recent Editor of the Year award (Business) and several years working together magazine Sub-Editor Jill Boniface stepped up into the driver’s seat and turned the tables on Editor Samantha McLean – and the interviewer got interviewed.
+To celebrate her recent Editor of the Year award (Business) and several years working together, magazine Sub-Editor Jill Boniface stepped up into the driver’s seat and turned the tables on Editor Samantha McLean – and the interviewer got interviewed.
 The agreement was no question off limits, including centrefolds, goals and how the tough editorial decisions get made.
 Here is how the conversation went down.

 Congratulations on winning Editor of the Year against some stiff competition!
 How much does it mean for you and for Elite Agent?

-I think by now most people know how hard we’ve all worked to bring the pages of Elite Agent to life.
-Having risked it all to create our own magazine (so to speak) it’s a pretty proud moment to have that publishing industry recognition.
+I think by now, most people know how hard we’ve all worked to bring the pages of Elite Agent to life.
+Having risked it all to create our own magazine (so to speak), it’s a pretty proud moment to have that publishing industry recognition.

 Tell us a bit about yourself.
-Where did you grow up and what did you want to be?
+Where did you grow up, and what did you want to be?
 Did you show any early entrepreneurial tendencies?

-I grew up on the Central Coast of NSW, and the only entrepreneurial tendencies I had back then were trading jacks and yo-yos in the school yard!
+I grew up on the Central Coast of NSW, and the only entrepreneurial tendencies I had back then were trading jacks and yo-yos in the school playground!
 I was much more into drama and bike riding with my cousin Wayne.
-I did win a couple of primary school awards for writing though, and I did love the School Magazine – so maybe that’s where it came from…
+I did win a couple of primary school awards for writing, though, and I did love the School Magazine – so maybe that’s where it came from…

 What was the hardest part about launching EA?

-I think with every entrepreneurial endeavour it’s about whether or not you’re doing the right thing, so read ‘fear’.
+I think with every entrepreneurial endeavour, it’s about whether or not you’re doing the right thing, so read ‘fear’.
 Re-launching a print magazine at a time when the publishing industry has been very disrupted (and is still being disrupted) was a bit of a risky move.
 But I really believed in it, so it was a case of putting one foot in front of the other.

-With EA just over a year old, how has the vision evolved over time and do you feel it is still evolving?
+With EA Magazine just over a year old, how has the vision evolved over time and do you feel it is still evolving?

 Yes, we’re still evolving.
 We are working hard right now on the digital side of things to make it as engaging as the print magazine.
-And we’ve just done a survey to find out what our readers would like to see more of, or less of.
+And we’ve just done a survey to find out what our readers would like to see more of or less of.